-This Mexican Chicken Soup is a hearty soup recipe that is as delicious as it is healthy.
+This healthy Mexican Chicken Soup is a delicious and hearty soup recipe.
 It’s made with juicy and tender shredded chicken and loaded with veggies.
 Top it off with your favorite garnishes for a tasty meal!

 This recipe is inspired by Ina Garten’s Mexican Chicken Soup recipe in her Barefoot Contessa at Home cookbook.
 She likes to roast her chicken breast bone-in and skin-on for her recipes because it helps keep it moist and delicious.
 And boy does it!
 So much more flavor with bone-in, skin-on chicken.
 And it’s not hard at all.
 Worth a little extra effort for deliciously moist chicken.
 Of course, if you need a quick weeknight meal, you could always pick up a rotisserie chicken from the store and use that instead.

 Roast the split chicken breasts in the oven until done.
 Let cool, remove from the bone and shred.
 Meanwhile, saute veggies and add spices.
 Then, stir in the tomatoes and chicken stock.
 Let simmer for twenty-five minutes, then add the shredded chicken to the pot.